What Is Ontology and Does the Bible Teach It

 What is a soul?
 What is a spirit?
 What is a body?
 How do they interrelate?
 Where does the soul come from?
 What happens when God gives a new spirit?
 What is the difference between the Holy Spirit and the Spirit of God, and how does Scripture use those phrases?
 What is the difference between God’s Form and the human spirit?
 Are these interchangeable terms or distinct realities?

 These questions are not academic.
 They are the doorway into understanding life itself.
 They form the heart of biblical anthropology.
-Humanity is made of spiritual and physical elements, united in a single soul-being.
+Humanity is made of physical and spiritual elements, united in a single soul-being.
 The more one understands the structure of human existence, the more one grasps salvation.
 If salvation were only legal, the inner life-source would remain unchanged.
 But Scripture speaks of new birth and new spirit, meaning the being itself is made new.
 For salvation is an ontological transformation.
-The old being dies.
-A new being emerges.
+The old spirit-source dies.
+A new life-order emerges.
 Everything God does in redemption is ontological.

 As believers, learning to think ontologically restores the biblical lens.
 It awakens the mind to perceive the depth of revelation God has given.